davec/openbrewcomp/README.markdown

    competition coordinator and webmaster.
 6. (optional) Edit `db/migrate/data/clubs.yml` to set an initial list of clubs that will be shown in a selection box for an entrant.
-This is not strictly necessary since entrants will be able to add their club’s name to the list if it does not already exist in the database but an initially empty list of clubs doesn’t look so good.
+This is not strictly necessary since entrants will be able to add their club&rsquo;s name to the list if it does not already exist in the database but an initial list of clubs that only has your own club name doesn&rsquo;t look so good.
 7. Create your development database: `rake db:create`
 8. Initialize your development database: `rake db:migrate`